hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

 whereas only selected unstructured solvers can run with device memory.
 See Chapter :ref:`ch-boomeramg-gpu` for details.
-In general, BoomerAMG and the SStruct require  unified (CUDA managed) memory, for which the following option should be added
+In general, BoomerAMG and the SStruct require  unified (CUDA managed) memory.
+So to use the options that do not have GPU-support, the following option should be added

 .. code-block:: none